Kicer86/cpp_restapi/README.md

 ### Dedicated GitHub helpers

-For accessing GitHub API it is possible to use exactly the same apporach as presented above.
+For accessing GitHub API it is possible to use exactly the same apporach as presented above.<br>
 However, for conveniance, there are also additional helpers available:

 #### Qt example